lolyparty/Dvd-Logo/README.md

 # Bouncing DVD logo

-### The legendary bouncing DVD logo, make sure you shout when the logo hits the side -
+ The legendary bouncing DVD logo, you know what to do when the logo hits the edge 😉